adbar/trafilatura/docs/tutorial0.rst

 It is better to examine a list of URLs for content adequacy, most notably to make download and extraction more efficient by removing unwanted and redundant content.
 The `courlan <https://github.com/adbar/courlan>`_ software package is installed along with ``trafilatura``.
 It separates the wheat from the chaff by focusing on non-spam text-rich HTML pages, and can be used on the command-line:

-``courlan --inputfile linkliste-roh.txt --outputfile linkliste-gefiltert.txt``
+``courlan --inputfile raw-linklist.txt --outputfile filtered-linklist.txt``

 Custom filtering